JefferyXR/arduino-game-box/README.md

-Must Run arduino.ino with the arduino IDE (Download from https://www.arduino.cc/en/software/?sid=D8Bh7C) to upload code to an Arduino device
+Must Run code.ino with the arduino IDE (Download from https://www.arduino.cc/en/software/?sid=D8Bh7C) to upload code to an Arduino device